noah-freitas/programming-in-coffeescript/README.md

 # Programming in CoffeeScript
-## Adapted from Programming in Haskell
+## An Unauthorized Translation of Programming in Haskell

 ## Testing
 ```